espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Scoundrel's Surprise.md

 # Scoundrel's Surprise
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 You drop your disguise at the right moment and surprise your target.
 After you [[Impersonate]] someone else using a disguise kit, you can remove your disguise with a dramatic gesture.
-Any creatures that previously failed to see through your disguise are [[Off-Guard]] against the next attack you make before the end of your turn.
+Any creatures that previously failed to see through your disguise are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against the next attack you make before the end of your turn.